-- 1. Efficiently and effectively elicit pertinent information in a medical history and perform an appropriate physical exam for patients across the lifespan. - 2.
-Appropriately order and analyze results of clinical and diagnostic tests. - 3.
-Integrate data obtained through history, physical examination and laboratory investigation and develop a differential and final diagnosis. - 4.
-Appropriately select and correctly perform medical procedures. - 5.
-Given a diagnosis (and other pertinent patient information), design an appropriate pharmacological and nonpharmacologic management strategy. - 6.
-Develop medical records and oral presentations that are clear, concise, and complete. - 7.
-Demonstrate the professionalism consistent with a health care provider. - 8.
+- 1. Effectively complete an appropriate medical history and physical exam for patients across the lifespan. - 2.
+Accurately analyze the results of appropriately selected clinical and diagnostic tests. - 3.
+Develop and accurate differential and final diagnosis. - 4.
+Correctly perform appropriately selected medical procedures. - 5.
+Given a diagnosis (and other pertinent patient information), design an appropriate management plan. - 6.
+Develop clean and concise medical records. - 7.
+Demonstrate the professionalism with a health care provider. - 8.
 Demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families and health professionals.